صور الصفحة

 SAMUEL R. I thought Jesus found out what was in man because he was so good.
 People who are not good do not know what is in other people.

-JOHN B. Jesus knew what was in man, Aspiration after Holiness. because God told him.
+JOHN B. Jesus knew what was in man, because God told him.

 MR. ALCOTT.
-In a different way from what he tells you?
+In a different way from ?

 JOHN B. No; but Jesus was better, and God told him more.